 For two months I used and perhaps, overused his name, until one day, two months later by the way, his mom corrected me.
 “His name is Kevin.”
 All I could think about was all those times I had called that poor child Snapper.
 Imagine what he must have been thinking?
 And why would anyone name their child Snapper.
 I won’t go there, but I’ve heard worse.

-Names identify us and reflect who we are that's why Jesus was given a name above every name.
 Names are important.
 Some are family names and we pass them down, even though some sound old and mildewy.
 Some come from weird places and sound just as weird.
 Some names are chosen because they are rich with meaning and a parent wants them to be like their name.
 I guess every parent has a reason.

 God has lots of names.
 Each of which reveals and describes who He is accurately.
 He shares and reveals and uncovers each name like we open a beautifully wrapped present so we can glimpse another facet of who He is and what He is like.